Signoria: History of the Signoria

 During the late 13th and early 14th centuries, a significant shift occurred in the governance of Italian cities.
 Whereas citizens had once chosen their own leaders, they began to entrust power to a single ruler.
 Such authority often spiraled out of control when the citizens could not depose rulers who had failed to govern wisely.

-This transition had far-reaching consequences and was met with mixed reactions at the time.
+These figures were frequently labeled tyrants or despots.
+As the attempts of Frederick II to restore imperial control collapsed, forms of monarchy re-emerged on a local scale.
+Power first gathered around Frederick’s former political and military deputies, and later around prominent factional leaders.
+Though their authority was often unofficial as they ruled as masters rather than legally recognized lords, they succeeded in transmitting control to their descendants.
+In some cases, this dominance was later regularized through popular “elections” or formal grants of extraordinary powers, as occurred in Ferrara in 1264 and Mantua in 1299.
+Over time, several of these signorial regimes evolved into the principalities and regional powers that shaped Renaissance Italy, including the houses of Visconti, Este, Gonzaga, and Montefeltro.
+By the year 1300, signorial governments prevailed across most of northern Italy; the few cities that still retained communal autonomy (such as Padua, Parma, and Vicenza) soon came under similar kinds of rule.

 In The Divine Comedy, Dante frequently depicted Italy as a land ruled by despots and condemned the rise of lordship, associating it with humanity’s most destructive impulses such as pride, which drove some individuals to assert dominance over their fellow citizens.
 Others defended the emergence of these rulers, believing that only a strong leader could end the internal strife that had long plagued their cities and restore stability.

 Contemporary observers and modern historians see the rise of the signoria as a reaction to the failure of the comuni to maintain law-and-order and suppress party strife and civil discord.
 In the anarchic conditions that often prevailed in medieval Italian city-states, people looked to strong men to restore order and disarm the feuding elites.

-In times of anarchy or crisis, cities sometimes offered the signoria to individuals perceived as strong enough to save the state.
-For example, the Tuscan state of Pisa offered the signoria to Charles VIII of France in the hope that he would protect the independence of Pisa from its long term enemy Florence.
-Similarly, Siena offered the signoria to Cesare Borgia.
+Henry Hallam would remark that "I know not of any English word that characterises them, except tyrant in its primitive sense."